tatts-dev/TholaApp/README.md

 └── README.md             # This file
 ```

-## 🛠️ Getting Started
+## Getting Started

 ### Prerequisites
 - Node.js (v18 or newer recommended)
-- PostgreSQL (or your configured database for Prisma)
+- PostgreSQL on Supabase (or your configured database for Prisma)
 - Expo Go app on your physical device (or an iOS/Android emulator)

 ### Backend Setup